/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 3.1.
 Medical, Accident, Travel and Personal Liability Insurance

-Before leaving for Vietnam for the internship, an intern must obtain comprehensive Medical, Accident, Travel, and Personal Liability Insurance, International Travel Insurance covering Covid 19 treatment which policy must ensure the intern on an indemnity basis for death and personal injury, physical or mental illness, public liability for hospital cover, and transportation to the Intern’s country of residence.
-During the internship, the intern is responsible for medical costs or body damages incurred in Vietnam.
+Before leaving for Vietnam for the internship, an intern must obtain comprehensive Medical, Accident, Travel and Personal Liability Insurance, International travel Insurance covering Covid 19 treatment whose policy must ensure the intern’s indemnity basis for death and personal injury, physical or mental illness, public liability for hospital cover, and transportation to the Intern’s country of residence.

 3.2.
 Evidence of Insurance

-No less than ten business days prior to the internship commencement date or when the Insurance is available, the intern must provide to ABROADER evidence of insurance registration.
+No less than ten business days prior to the internship commencement date or when the Insurance is available, the intern must provide to ABROADER an evidence of insurance registration.

 4. Overall Communication and Collaboration